Illmatic: Themes

 Illmatic contains highly discerning treatment of its subject matter: gang rivalries, desolation, and the ravages of urban poverty.
 Nas, who was twenty years old when the album was released, focuses on depicting his own experiences, creating highly detailed first-person narratives that deconstruct the troubled life of an inner city teenager.
-Jeff Weiss of Pitchfork describes the theme of the album as a “[S]tory of a gifted writer born into squalor, trying to claw his way out of the trap.
-It's somewhere between The Basketball Diaries and Native Son ...”
+Jeff Weiss of Pitchfork describes the theme of the album as a "[S]tory of a gifted writer born into squalor, trying to claw his way out of the trap.
+It's somewhere between The Basketball Diaries and Native Son ..."
 The narratives featured in Illmatic originate from Nas' own experiences as an adolescent growing up in the Queensbridge housing projects located in the Long Island City-section of Queens.
-Nas said in an interview in 2001: “When I made Illmatic I was a little kid in Queensbridge trapped in the ghetto.
-My soul was trapped in Queensbridge projects.”
+Nas said in an interview in 2001: "When I made Illmatic I was a little kid in Queensbridge trapped in the ghetto.
+My soul was trapped in Queensbridge projects."
 In a 2012 interview, he explained his inspiration for exploring this subject matter:

 Nas's depictions of project life alternate from moments of pain and pleasure to frustration and braggadocio.
-The columnist for OhWord.com wrote: "[His] narrative voice swerves between personas that are cynical and optimistic, naïve and world-weary, enraged and serene, globally conscious and provincial".
 Jeff Weiss describes the "enduring image" often associated with Nas' narrated stream of consciousness: "[A] baby-faced Buddha monk in public housing, scribbling lotto dreams and grim reaper nightmares in dollar notebooks, words enjambed in the margins.
 The only light is the orange glow of a blunt, bodega liquor, and the adolescent rush of first creation.
 Sometimes his pen taps the paper and his brain blanks.
 In the next sentence, he remembers dark streets and the noose."
-Critic and blogger Kenny Waste comments on the significance of Queensbridge as a setting in Illmatic, writing, “The songs are made up largely of recollections or Nas describing his emotions, which range from feeling trapped to overt optimism about his abilities to escape the 'hands of doom'.
-But they always remain within the walls of his Queensbridge home.”